integral-io/Business-in-a-Box/README.md

     - Click the Green Plus Icon and in the Popup menu:
         - Set the Realm to `\`.
         - Set the Name to `sonarqube`.
-        - Set the ID to 1.
+        - Set the ID to 0.
         - Set the Description to nothing or whatever you want.
         - Set the Access Policy to the one we defined earlier `Default Access Policy`.
         - Set the Attribute Release Policy to the one we defined earlier `Default Attribute Release Policy`.
         - Set the Authentication Policy to the one we defined earlier `Default Authentication Policy`.
         - Leave the Theme blank.
-        - Set the EntityId to `http://localhost/wa/sp/sonarqube` or whatever you've defined in Sonarqube's metadata.
+        - Set the EntityId to `http://localhost/wa/sp/sonarqube` or whatever you've defined in SonarQube's metadata.
         - Set the Metadata Location to `file:///opt/syncope/conf/saml/sonarqube.0.xml` -- this path is a docker container path, linked in via a volume.
 What is in the repository should be good enough to get things started, but you'll have tpo update it for production use.
         - Leave the Metadata Signature Location blank -- this will need to be set for production.
         - Ensure Sign Assertions is unchecked.